AbheekRai/smpl-mock-ecom-cart/README.md

 ## Notes
 - Tailwind is configured for the client.
 If your environment blocks PostCSS/Tailwind install, you can use the plain CSS fallback in `client/src/index.css` (already included).
 - The server will seed sample products automatically on first run.

-Commit history and small edits will make this look human-made.
-Good luck!